TheRacetrack/racetrack/docs/user.md

 #### Authentication<a name="racetrack-authentication"></a>

-Before you can deploy a job to production Racetrack server or even view the list of Fatmen on RT Dashboard, you need to create user there.
+Before you can deploy a job to production Racetrack server or even view the list of Job on RT Dashboard, you need to create user there.

 Visit your `https://racetrack.platform.example.com/dashboard/`
 (or local http://localhost:7003/dashboard), click link to **Register**.